 Boundaries go both ways… and it is important to understand, whether you are working with us or with a part-time virtual assistant through another organisation, that your support person is working with multiple clients.
-To be able to manage the workload within the deadlines, your assistant would be blocking time in their diary for your work tasks as well as for other client work.
+To be able to manage their workload, your assistant would be blocking time in their diary for your work tasks as well as for other client work.
 Often VA’s diary looks something like this:

-Working with multiple clients often comes with its own complexities, and while tasks that your assistant does comes more natural to them, managing client expectations, deadlines, personalities, industries, working and communication styles, is key to any client relationship.
-And this is why understanding your support person’s boundaries helps in fostering a good and healthy working relationship.
+Working with multiple clients often comes with its own complexities, and while the work that the do, comes more naturally to them, the key to any client relationship is managing their expectations, deadlines, personalities, industries, working and communication styles.
+This is why understanding your support person’s boundaries helps to foster a good and healthy working relationship.

-To help with boundaries, here are some suggest questions and guidelines:
+To help with understanding the boundaries, here are some suggest questions and guidelines:

 1. Working Hours

-Share your general working hours, and if there are times you definitely don’t work, share them too.
-Ask your Virtual Assistant (or in our case, your Client Manager) what their working hours are, and are their days or times that they definitely don’t work.
+Share your working hours, and if there are times you definitely don’t work, share them too.
+Ask your Virtual Assistant (or in our case, your Client Manager) what their working hours are, and whether there are days or times that they definitely don’t work.

 As an example, we have a client who blocks time in their diary between 3:00pm and 4:30pm for family time, and another client who does not want appointments after 4:30pm on a Friday.
-Within our team, some start at 9:00am, others start at 12:30pm, and their schedules have been set to align with client needs as well as their own personal needs.
+At Bauhinia, some team members start at 9:00am, while others start at 12:00pm.
+Each member’s schedule is different based on their client needs as well as their own personal needs.

 Discuss what is considered an emergency and ask how this is handled in relation to support.
-In most cases, we consider travel issues an emergency, as well as anything that may impact the health of you or your loved ones.
-However, if you message your support person after hours about something that could be dealt with when they’re working next, then that is not an emergency.
+In most cases, we consider travel and website issues an emergency, as well as anything that may impact the health of you or your loved ones.
+However, if you message your support person after hours about a change in a document that can be dealt with when they’re working next, then they’ll deal with it the next working day.